tom-englert/RoslynAnalyzerCookbook/README.md

 In the first step the scaffold for the analyzers and the corresponding tests will be added to the solution.

-> Using the "Analyzer with Code Fix" template adds too much unused stuff, with problematic defaults, so it's better to start from scratch with sanitized test verifiers.
+> Using the "Analyzer with Code Fix" template adds too much unused stuff, with problematic defaults, so it's better to start from scratch with sanitized test verifiers and the [RoslynAnalyzerTesting.CSharp.Extensions](https://github.com/tom-englert/RoslynAnalyzerTesting.CSharp.Extensions) package.

 #### Add an empty project "SolutionAnalyzer":
 ```xml